Manitoba Horse: History

-Early History
+Early history

 Boulton's Mounted Corps

-On 10 April, 1885, Boulton's Mounted Corps was mobilized for active service.
+On 10 April, 1885, Boulton's Mounted Corps was mobilized for active service under the command of Charles Arkoll Boulton.
 This unit served with Middleton's Column of the North West Field Force.
-On 18 September, 1885, the corps was disbanded.
+On 18 September 1885, the corps was disbanded.

 32nd Manitoba Horse

 On 1 April 1912, the 32nd Light Horse was authorized for service.
-Its Headquarters was at Roblin and had squadrons at Roblin, Russell and Dauphin.
+Its headquarters was at Roblin and had squadrons at Roblin, Russell and Dauphin.

 On 2 November 1912, the regiment was redesignated as the 32nd Manitoba Horse.

-The Great War
+Great War

 On 6 August 1914, Details from the 32nd Manitoba Horse were placed on active service for local protection duties.

-At the start of the First World War, the 32nd Manitoba Horse was one of 6 cavalry regiments from across Western Canada to provide detachments to help form the 6th Battalion (Fort Garrys), CEF for service in the first contingent of the Canadian Expeditionary Force.
-The other detachments were provided from the 34th Fort Garry Horse (now The Fort Garry Horse), the 20th Border Horse (now part of the 12th Manitoba Dragoons), the 18th Manitoba Mounted Rifles, the 15th Canadian Light Horse (now the South Alberta Light Horse), and the 22nd Saskatchewan Light Horse (now part of The North Saskatchewan Regiment).
+At the start of the First World War, the 32nd Manitoba Horse was one of six cavalry regiments from across Western Canada to provide detachments to help form the 6th Battalion (Fort Garrys), CEF for service in the first contingent of the Canadian Expeditionary Force.
+The other detachments were provided from the 34th Fort Garry Horse (now the Fort Garry Horse), the 20th Border Horse (now part of the 12th Manitoba Dragoons), the 18th Manitoba Mounted Rifles, the 15th Canadian Light Horse (now the South Alberta Light Horse), and the 22nd Saskatchewan Light Horse (now part of the North Saskatchewan Regiment).

 On 15 July 1916, the 226th Battalion (Men of the North), CEF was authorized for service and on 16 December 1916, the battalion embarked for Great Britain.
 After its arrival in the UK, on 7 April 1917, the battalion’s personnel were absorbed by the 14th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 On 27 July 1917, the 226th Battalion, CEF was disbanded.

-1920s-1930s
+1920s–1930s

-On 15 March, 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 32nd Manitoba Horse was Redesignated as The Manitoba Horse.
+On 15 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 32nd Manitoba Horse was redesignated as The Manitoba Horse.

-In 1932, the regiment was officially granted the perpetuation of Boulton's Mounted Corps from the North-West Rebellion.
+In 1932, the regiment was granted the perpetuation of Boulton's Mounted Corps from the North-West Rebellion.

-On 15 December, 1936, as a result of the 1936 Canadian Militia reorganization, The Manitoba Horse was Amalgamated with The Fort Garry Horse.
+On 15 December 1936, as a result of the 1936 Canadian Militia reorganization, the Manitoba Horse was amalgamated with the Fort Garry Horse.